isomerpages/moe-acspri/index.md

       id: resources
       button: Read More
   - infopic:
-      title: Get official answers from our Q/A platform
+      title: Get official answers from our Q&A Platform
       subtitle: Have a question?
       id: infopic
-      description: This paragraph appears below the title and conveys information
       button: ASK QUESTIONS ON ASK.GOV
       alt: AskGov
       url: https://ask.gov.sg/acps